Ik0ri4n/ik0page/src/content/blog/2023/02-09_kitctfctf-22-slots.md

 Additionally, there is some function that converts a uint64 to a string.

 The first check tries to find a string from an array of number strings in the input and returns the remaining string and the position in the input.
-While it mainly uses library functions, ghidra requires some help with function signatures and struct definitions to provide a readable decompilation.
+While it mainly uses library functions, ghidra requires some help with function signatures (often the calling convention and parameters as in the [docs](https://en.cppreference.com/w/)) and struct definitions to provide a readable decompilation.

 ![is_karlsruhe decompiled]({is_karlsruhe})

-And, by the way, those numbers (you need to trace them to the initialization function again) are the zipcodes of karlsruhe, since the slot machine was produced there ;)
+And, by the way, those numbers (you need to trace them to the initialization function again) are the zipcodes of karlsruhe, since the slot machine was produced there 😉

 The second check tests the leetness of the remainder number (checking the occurrence of all three and the percentage of leet digits in the whole number).
 You could actually ignore this check since you can reverse the random value to get the remainder.

 The last check ensures that you use the correct zipcode at the correct position to get the final key.
-Again, it uses a lot of library functions but you have to adjust the signatures (often the calling convention and parameters as in the [docs](https://en.cppreference.com/w/)) and types to make it readable.
+Again, it uses a lot of library functions but you have to adjust the signatures and types to make it readable.

 ![decompiler_comparison]({decompiler_comparison})